The best body cameras: wearable cameras for protection, security, and fun

 You want the newest tech: DJI seem to have ceded the 'smallest action camera' race to Insta360 for a while now, concentrating on their 'traditional' best action camera.

-❌ You're easily confused: If you go all in on the Action 2 accessories, the multiple devices can be challenging to manage.
+You're easily confused: If you go all in on the Action 2 accessories, the multiple devices can be challenging to manage.

 The DJI Action 2 is not built as a body cam but, thanks to its compact design and magnetic mount, but it still makes a good body-worn camera if you're looking to capture POV content.
+It's an older action camera, with DJI having since released models all the way up to the Osmo Action 5 Pro, However, the Action 2 has a unique modular design and small body that makes it the best body cam in the series.

-I've kept this in the guide even though the Insta360 Go 3S might seem the obviously better option – it's newer and smaller – because DJI have also relatively recently made a minor improvement to this product line (by improving the built-in storage to 128GB), so it cleary has life in it.
+I've kept this in the guide even though the Insta360 Go 3S might seem the obviously better option – it's newer and smaller – because DJI have also relatively recently made a minor improvement to this product line (by improving the built-in storage to 128GB), so it clearly has life in it.

-If you need to capture video for a limited period and don’t want to wear more than a T-shirt or tank top, then the camera module of the Action 2 can be secured in place to a magnetic grip on a lanyard beneath the fabric; it’s much more discrete than a body belt or head mount yet gets quality first-person footage.
+If you need to capture video for a limited period and don’t want to wear more than a T-shirt or tank top, then the camera module of the Action 2 can be secured in place to a magnetic grip on a lanyard beneath the fabric; it’s much more discreet than a body belt or head mount yet gets quality first-person footage.

 Read more: DJI Action 2 review